We no longer grow this plant.

 Companion Plants Red Maple (Acer rubrum); Spruce (Picea); Lilacy (Syringa); European Hornbeam (Carpinus betulus); Northern Red Oak (Quercus rubra)

-Care Highly adaptable to a wide range of soil types, providing it is well-drained.
+Care Instructions Highly adaptable to a wide range of soil types, providing it is well-drained.
 Water deeply, regularly during first few growing seasons to establish an extensive root system; once established, reduce the frequency, continuing with deep waterings.
 Feed with a general purpose fertilizer before new growth begins in spring.
 Seldom needs pruning.

 Lore The species name of F. sylvatica is derived from the Greek for forest-loving.